BrewBlox/brewblox-documentation/docs/dev/reference/block_types.md

 Offset is either set manually, or determined by a PID.

-Both target and reference blocks can be either a Setpoint, or an analog actuator (PWM).
-If a Setpoint is used, values are always in degrees Celsius.
+Both target and reference blocks are Setpoints, and values are in degrees Celsius.

-The "setting" has three intermediate stages:
+The "setting" has four intermediate stages:

-*desiredSetting* is set manually or by a PID.
+*storedSetting* is set manually by the user.
 This is the desired offset between reference and target.

+*desiredSetting* is either *storedSetting* (if the block is not claimed), or the output setting of a *PID* block (if the block is claimed).
+This is the desired offset between reference and target.

-*setting* is the actual setting.
-Constraints are evaluated, and the reference setting is added.
+*setting* is the actual setting after constraints are evaluated, and the reference setting has been added to the desired setting.

 If *desiredSetting* is 10, and reference setting is 50, then *setting* will be 60.
+*setting* will be passed on to become the desired setting of the target block.

 *value* is the actual achieved offset between reference setting and target value.